-"Condition" is a grade of the land condition, maintenance, signage, access, utilization and overall improvement for use as a sustainable, environmentally sensitive Open Space/Recreation asset.
+Notes: "Condition" is a grade of the land condition, maintenance, signage, access, utilization and overall improvement for use as a sustainable, environmentally sensitive Open Space/Recreation asset.

-In Recommended Actions, there are references to three categories of signage: (1) "town ownership" refers to a sign identifying the property as a Conservation area or other asset of the Town of Medfield, including the property name if applicable; (2) "conservation rules" refers to the sign that includes rules such as closed at dark, no motor vehicles, no alcohol etc. - this sign already exists in several areas but just needs to be added in many more; (3) "trails signage" refers to the signage for "Medfield Trails" system with QR code to interactive online map, as recommended above in this Plan.
+In recommended actions and in recreation potential, there are varying references to 3 categories of signage: (1) "town ownership signage" refers to a sign identifying the property as a Conservation area or other asset of the Town of Medfield, including the property name if applicable; (2) "conservation rules" signage refers to a sign that includes rules such as closed at dark, no motor vehicles, no alcohol etc. - this sign already exists in several areas but just needs to be added in many more; (3) "trails signage" refers to the signage for "Medfield Trails" system with QR code to interactive online map, as recommended above in this Plan.